 With Laura’s book as my guide on November 8th, 2010 I sent my first “Monday Morning Blitz.”
 This email went out to 43 people.
 It was incredible to see how quickly this method helped fill my schedule.
 Over the years my Blitz has gone through some evolutions, but the meat of the email has always stayed the same.
-That meat; what appointments are available for the upcoming week.
+That meat, available appointments for the upcoming week.

 This list has grown to just under 600 people.
 Living in a resort town, I only offer subscription to locals and second homeowners.
 Weekly we probably book between 5-12 appointments because of this gentle reminder.

-That may not seem like too many, but let’s do the math.
+That may not seem like a lot, but let’s do the math.

 What I Include in Each Email

 - An opening paragraph or two of upcoming local events, health and wellness tips, interesting resources I have found, or big changes happening within my practice.

 - An inspirational quote.

 - A biography highlighting one of my massage therapists.

 - Links to purchase gift certificates online or schedule appointments online.